winxuser/pokered/README.md

     - Improved Catching System Closer Gen 3's
     - Separate Move Animations from Other Battle Animations
     - Add Item Sorting In Bag
+    - Free some space in the Home BANK

 Original README follows...